-The cold weather is officially gone, spring is here, and we’re all ready to take full advantage of the much needed warm weather in Philadelphia with a spring essential: outdoor dining and drinking.
+Winter is officially (hopefully) over, spring is here, and we’re ready to take full advantage of the much needed warm weather in Philadelphia with a spring essential: outdoor dining and drinking.

 1800 Federal St.

 Happy hour every Monday through Friday from 4 to 6 pm.
 A hip spot to have a meal on summer nights or spring afternoons.
 The outdoor space is filled with colorful decor and this place is known for cheap food and a variety of beers on tap and in cans.

 Always a good place for a crowd with live music and events going on all spring and summer long.
 There’s an outdoor terrace overlooking Walnut Street.

 Tex-Mex favorite in Northern Liberties with some great brunch options including specials on mimosas and both Bloody Marys and Marias.

 You know what it is.
 Several beers available, and often served in humongous liter glasses.
 Perfect place to go with a crowd with its long tables and plenty of interesting appetizers to share with friends.
 Join in on the ping pong and foosball action.
 Also, there’s Jenga.